tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/Python-coding-style.md

 ```
 {{% /codeblock %}}

 - At the end of a line (known as trailing whitespace).
-It is usually invisible, but can be confusing.
+It is usually invisible but can be confusing.

 ## Comments